multisynq/m4u-tutorials/Tutorials/Assets/CroquetJS/_Runtime/README.md

 Depending on the host OS and build configuration, Croquet can use one of three ways to execute JavaScript:

-### Native
+### WebView

 This is the preferred option.
 It uses the platform's own JS runtime via a WebView.
 This currently works on MacOS, iOS, and Android builds.

 C# creates a Web Server and a WebView.
-The WebView loads `Native/webview.html` from the WebServer.
+The WebView loads `WebView/webview.html` from the Web Server.
 The HTML file loads the Croquet JS code.
 The JS code opens a WebSocket connection to the Web Server and thus establishes a communication channel between C# and JS.

 ### Node

 On Windows, we launch a Web Server and a NodeJS process to execute JS code.
 The Croquet JS code opens a WebSocket connection to the Web Server and thus establishes a communication channel between C# and JS.

-### Browser
+### WebGL

 On WebGL builds, the Web Browser provides the JS execution context.
-It loads `Browser/index.html` which executes both the C# code that has been compiled to WASM, and the Croquet JS code.
+It essentially loads `WebGL/index.html` which executes both the C# code that has been compiled to WASM, and the Croquet JS code.
 Since both run in the same JS context, they communicate directly, rather than via a WebSocket.

+The build process copies this folder and a bundle of all the JS source code into `Assets/WebGLTemplates/CroquetLoader`, from which the regular Unity WebGL build continues.

 ## Packages